levi0206/ML-group-github/Regression.md

 # Regression
 HW1 source: [Hung-Yi Lee ML course 2023](https://speech.ee.ntu.edu.tw/~hylee/ml/2023-spring.php)

+## Preface
+My first deep learning task is COVID-19 Cases Prediction with deep neural network (DNN).
+Given survey results in the **past 3 days** in a specific state in U.S., then predict the percentage of **new tested positive cases in the 3rd day**.
+Even in this fundamental DL task, I stuck in many problems such as neural network architecture, the choice of optimizer, tuning hyperparameter.
+As a record, I write down what I learned in this notes.

 ## What is regression?
 Regression is a supervised learning problem.
 Given a data set $`D=(x_i,y_i)_{i=1}^n`$ where $`x_i=(x^{(num)},x^{(cat)})\in\mathbb{X}`$ represents numerical $`x^{(num)}`$ and categorical $`x^{(cat)}`$ features and $`y_i\in\mathbb{Y}`$ denotes the corresponding object label. $`D`$ is split into three disjoint subsets: $`D\cup D_{train}\cup D_{val}\cup D_{test}`$.
 Regression can be viewed as a classification problem with $`\mathbb{Y}=\mathbb{R}`$.